 I have a simple way to look at the difference between a zoo and a sanctuary: a zoo exploits the animals while a sanctuary rescues them.

 A sanctuary hosts animals who can no longer survive in the wild.
-If they recover, they are released back in the wild.
+If they recover, they are released back into the wild.
 It sounds like a fair deal and a win-win situation.